 - Give through direct bill pay through your bank.
 Just add Freshwater as a vendor just as you would for a utility company.

 - Mail or drop off a paper check to our office at 560 Hartman Rd.
 Wadsworth, OH 44281 between 9 am and 12 pm, Monday through Thursday.

 Q: What are my giving dollars used for?

 A: Your gifts are used to fund God’s work through the ministry of Freshwater Community Church and are directed as you specify when you give online.
 Currently you can give directly to the general budget of Freshwater Community Church, to missions via the Great Commission Fund, to certain approved specials, or to our Benevolence Fund which is used to assist families in need in the community.

 A: You can give online using any of the following methods: 1) You can give online one time or on a scheduled basis through your bank’s online bill pay system.
 Just add Freshwater as a vendor.
 2) You can make one-time or recurring gifts using the form the Give Online button above takes you to, either with checking account transfer or by credit or debit card.
 3) You can set up scheduled recurring gifts by setting up an account through the My Freshwater App available on GooglePlay or the App Store.
 Just follow the instructions to set up your account.
 4) You can use text-to-give by texting the word Freshwater to (206) 859-9405.

 You are in complete control and can cancel or schedule gifts at any time.

 Q: Is giving online secure?

 A: Yes.
 It is the policy of Freshwater Church to protect your personal privacy.
 We request information from a user on our site if the user performs a financial transaction.
-Online giving transactions are processed via our online community provider, Church Community Builder, and our merchant account provider, BluePay.
+Online giving transactions are processed via our church management software, Planning Center, and our merchant account provider, Subsplash.
 At no time is your information stored on or passed through servers or data repositories owned and managed by church personnel.